 - Easy Advocacy in High Risk Community Programs

 Marketing tools, advocacy stories, and key message documents that you can use to show your event participants how advocacy delivers on our mission, and improves the lives of people living with and at risk for diabetes.
+Watching our "case for support" video is a great place to start learning about the importance of diabetes advocacy:

 Materials for building a stronger base of local advocacy support, including recruiting new grassroots advocates, and recruiting attorneys and health care professionals to advocate for people with diabetes through our Legal Advocacy Networks.